-Interest rate mismatches between our assets and any borrowings used to fund purchases of our assets may reduce our income during periods of changing interest rates.
+Interest rate mismatches between our assets and our borrowings may reduce our income during periods of changing interest rates and increases in interest rates could adversely affect the value of our assets.

 Some of our assets are fixed-rate securities or have a fixed rate component (such as RMBS backed by hybrid ARMs).
 This means that the interest we earn on these assets will not vary over time based upon changes in a short-term interest rate index.
 Although the interest we earn on our RMBS backed by ARMs generally will adjust for changing interest rates, such interest rate adjustments may not occur as quickly as the interest rate adjustments to any related borrowings, and such interest rate adjustments will generally be subject to interest rate caps, which potentially could cause such RMBS to acquire many of the characteristics of fixed-rate securities if interest rates were to rise above the cap levels.
-We intend to fund our fixed-rate target assets with short-term borrowings.
-Therefore, to the extent we finance our assets with floating-rate debt or debt with shorter maturities, such as reverse repurchase agreements, there will be an interest rate mismatch between our assets and liabilities.
+We intend to fund our fixed-rate targeted assets with short-term borrowings.
+Therefore, to the extent we finance our assets with floating-rate debt or debt with shorter maturities, such as repurchase agreements, there will be an interest rate mismatch between our assets and liabilities.
 The use of interest rate hedges also will introduce the risk of other interest rate mismatches and exposures, as will the use of other financing techniques.
-During periods of changing interest rates, these mismatches could cause our business, financial condition and results of operations and ability to make distributions to our shareholders to be materially adversely affected.

 Additionally, to the extent cash flows from RMBS are reinvested in new RMBS, the spread between the yields of the new RMBS and available borrowing rates may decline, which could reduce our net interest margin or result in losses.
-Any one of the foregoing risks could materially adversely affect our business, financial condition and results of operations and our ability to pay distributions to our shareholders.